 Minor II V I VI Chord Progression 4

-With the next example we will move away from the parallel movement found in the previous three progressions.
+In the next example, we will move away from the parallel movement found in the previous three progressions.

 - The Cm7 chord contains both the 11th (F) and the major 7th (B) intervals which resolve downwards to the root (A) and fifth (Eb) chord tones on the Am11b5 chord in bar four.